blay/blay.se/edgeryders.markdown

 -   They involve multiple stakeholders, tend to go viral, and are based on building a community

--   They practice ”Design in use”(Björgvinsson, Ehn, & Hillgren, 2010)
+-   They practice ’’Design in use’’(Björgvinsson, Ehn, & Hillgren, 2010)
     and expand issues as more stakeholders become involved

 Social innovation is also the form of political participation that